This tutorial is part of the Bytebase Terraform Provider series:

 Verify in Bytebase:

-Click Data Access > Global Masking.
-You should see the global policy with three conditions with corresponding semantic types.
+1. Click Data Access > Global Masking.
+You should see the global policy with three conditions with corresponding semantic types. global-masking

-Log in as Developer 1 (dev1@example.com), then go to SQL Editor to access hr_prod. double click employee table on the left. birth_date has Date year mask semantic type, and last_name has Name first letter only.
+2. Log in as Developer 1 (dev1@example.com), then go to SQL Editor to access hr_prod.
+Double-click employee table on the left. birth_date has Mask Birth Date Year semantic type, and last_name has Last Name Only Show First Letter.
+Hovering the eye icon will show the masking reason. dev1-employee

-Create 6-4-database-masking.tf to apply semantic types or classifications directly to specific database columns:
+Create 8-4-database-masking.tf to apply masking to specific columns:

 resource "bytebase_database" "database" {